jtvaughan/tsukuyomi/README.md

 1. Matching parentheses only denote furigana when they follow one or more consecutive kanji characters.
 Matching parentheses appearing anywhere else are treated as part of the regular flow of text.
 2. Furigana annotations do not work within furigana annotations.

+### 言葉 Flashcards Performance Log

+The user's performance with 言葉 flashcards will be recorded if the server's configuration file contains a valid `kotoba-flashcards-stats-log` attribute (see above).
+Each record has the following fields (in left-to-right order):

+1. the timestamp representing the end of the quiz that generated the record;
+2. the SHA-1 hash of the flashcard for which the record was created; and
+3. the number of times the user had to revisit the card before he successfuly answered it.

+New records are appended to the log file.
+If the log file does not exist, then 月詠 will create it.